 Due to the durability of powder coating, it’s often used on our aluminium windows to reduce the risk of scratches, ship and weathering.
 This means that the windows usually last longer and offer better value for money.
 But this process can be replicated on UPVC too, which means that they too will be better protected against discolouration, cracking and much more.

 Powder coatings can come it all sorts of colours, thicknesses and even finishes ranging from a textured style to a seamless gloss which means you have a multitude of choices to make!

-The finish if a powder coating is usually much thicker than that of a liquid coating.
+The finish of powder coating is usually much thicker than that of a liquid coating.
 With liquid coatings, There’s running and dripping of the paint which can sometimes produce a poor quality finish but also a thinker layer of paint.
 Similarly, the fact that powder coating is made up of solid material means that it should take fewer passes with a spray gun to get a thicker finish.
-This can help to reduce the turn around time for the products that you’re powder coating!
+This can help to reduce the turnaround time for the products that you’re powder coating!